 Download/view the 2014 Mobility Management Plan (2.6 MB PDF)

-Starting July 1, 2013, STA and the Solano County transit operators are launching a NEW Countywide In-Person ADA Eligibility Program.
+Starting July 1, 2013, STA and the Solano County transit operators launched a NEW Countywide In-Person ADA Eligibility Program.
 Learn more about the ADA Eligibility Program.

 Solano County's population of seniors (65 and older) is projected to double in the next 25 years.
 In 2010, Solano's 55,600 seniors represented over 10% of Solano's population.
 In 2035, 22% of Solano's population is projected to be seniors and half of these 110,000 seniors will be over 75 years old.
 As individuals age, a significant number restrict their driving in all or part.
 Many will also be disabled by the Americans for Disabilities Act (ADA) definition and unable to use fixed-route public transit.
 Two-thirds of individuals certified as ADA eligible in Solano County are 65 or older.
 Like many other counties, a range of strategies will be needed to sustain mobility for Solano's increasing aging population.

 A consultant was retained by STA to prepare the first update of the Solano Transportation Study for Seniors and People with Disabilities.
 This study is a long-range planning document that has been prepared to identify the near and long-term transportation needs and the potential strategies to address the needs of seniors and people with disabilities in Solano County.
 The first Transportation Study for Seniors and People with Disabilities was completed in 2004 as an adjunct study to the original Comprehensive Transportation Plan (CTP).
 The CTP is in the process of being updated in 2012 and mobility for seniors and people with disabilities remains a key concern that will need to be addressed in the future.